Puppy Vomiting Got You Worried?

 • Repeated vomiting that empties your pup's tummy and yet he continues to retch and gag and can't hold down any food or water

-• Vomiting that is accompanied by ANY other signs of illness such as puppy diarrhea
+• Throwing up that is accompanied by ANY other signs of illness such as puppy diarrhea

 • Extreme lethargy, listlessness or exhaustion